jlima8900/Inspector--Gadget/README.md

 ### 🏗 **User Experience & Usability**
 ✔ **Easy-to-Run** – Just execute the script and let it do the work.
 No config required!
 ✔ **Color-Coded Output** – Clear visual feedback with ✅ for success and ⚠️ for warnings.
-✔ **Processing Animation** – Spinner UI while tasks run, making it look sleek.
 ✔ **Parallel Execution** – Runs security checks simultaneously for faster analysis.
 ✔ **Colloquial & Friendly Messaging** – Makes security insights digestible, even for non-experts.

 ### 🛠 **Security Improvements & Actionable Insights**